-c.
-The minimum allotment size for land within the rural areas of the Shire shall be in accordance with the HLEP Minimum Lot Size map as summarised in Table 6.3(a).
+a.
+The minimum allotment size for land within the rural areas of the Shire shall be in accordance with the HLEP Minimum Lot Size map as summarised in Table 6.3.1-a.

-Table 6.3(a): Minimum Lot Size - Rural Area
+Table 6.3.1-a: Minimum Lot Size - Rural Area

 HLEP Area Minimum Lot Size

-U 1000m2
+U 1,000m2

-Χ 5000m2
+X 5,000m2

 Z 2ha

 AA 5ha

 AB 10ha

 AB1 40ha

-- d.
-In calculating the area of a lot resulting from a subdivision of land, the area of any accessway, right of carriageway or the like is to be excluded. - e.
-Some lots in the rural area have a split zoning, such as a rural zone (eg RU2) and an Environmental Protection Zone (eg C3).
+- b.
+In calculating the area of a lot resulting from a subdivision of land, the area of any accessway, right of carriageway or the like is to be: - Excluded for subdivisions involving C2 Environmental Conservation zoned land. - Included for subdivisions involving RU1 Primary Production, RU2 Rural Landscape, RU4 Primary Production Small Lots and C3 Environmental Management zoned land. - c.
+Some lots in the rural area have a split zoning, such as a rural zone (e.g. RU2) and an Environmental Protection Zone (e.g. C3).
 Subdivision of such land is to ensure that: - The total area of each new lot is equal to or greater than the minimum rural zone lot size over land; and - Includes a component of rural zoned land equal to or greater than 20% of the minimum lot size.

-Figure 6.3(a) - Application of minimum lot size controls to land within different zones and different areas in the HLEP Maps. (eg. in the above example, the complying subdivision creates 2 lots both of which comply with the minimum lot size as they have both a total area in excess of the minimum rural zone lot size of 2 hectares and both include a component of rural zoned land greater than 1 acre
+Figure 6.3-a: Application of minimum lot size controls to land within different zones and different areas in the HLEP Maps. (e.g. in the below example, the complying subdivision creates 2 lots both of which comply with the minimum lot size as they have both a total area in excess of the minimum rural zone lot size of 2 hectares and both include a component of rural zoned land greater than 1 acre.

-- f.
+- d.
 In addition, subdivision layout should generally provide for equal sized split zone lots with regular division lines.
-Such a layout would promote orderly subdivision where the burden of managing the environmentally sensitive land (eg. C3 zoned land) is shared amongst a number of property owners, as illustrated in Figure 6.3(a), and in accordance with Clause 4.1B of the HLEP. - g.
+Such a layout would promote orderly subdivision where the burden of managing the environmentally sensitive land (eg. C3 zoned land) is shared amongst a number of property owners, as illustrated in Figure 6.3-a, and in accordance with Clause 4.1B of the HLEP. - e.
 The size of the proposed lot may need to be greater than the area prescribed in the table above in order to achieve the minimum setbacks required to significant landscape features or to address site constraints.